LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training: Related Works

+Adversarial training is one of the most widely used techniques for improving model robustness.
+It involves generating adversarial examples during training and minimizing the loss of these examples.
+The standard adversarial training objective \citep{madry2019deep} is formulated as:

-where $D(\tilde{x}, x)$ is a distance function for $\tilde{x}$ and $x$.
-The goal of (\ref{eq:adv_train}) is to minimize the losses caused by the strongest adversarial examples defined in a constraint set.
-The strongest adversarial examples are indeterminable, so the inner maximization is usually replaced by some optimization based attacks practically.
+where $x$ is sampled from the data distribution $\mathcal{D}$, and $D(\tilde{x}, x)$ is a distance metric.
+The goal is to minimize the worst-case loss within the given $\epsilon$ ball.
+Since the strongest adversarial examples are indeterminable in advance, the inner maximization is usually replaced by known attacks in practice.
+However, a notable issue with this approach is that it can significantly degrade the model’s accuracy on original examples, as these are not sampled in the optimization process.

-TRADES \cite{pmlr-v97-zhang19p} proposed that the worst-case loss in (\ref{eq:adv_train}) cannot be optimized effectively.
-Instead, TRADES decomposed the adversarial loss into the natural loss and the boundary loss:
+A significant limitation of this approach is that it often leads to reduced accuracy on clean data, as these samples are underrepresented in the optimization objective.
+To mitigate this issue, TRADES \citep{pmlr-v97-zhang19p} was introduced.
+TRADES decomposes the loss into two components: the standard classification loss on natural examples and a regularization term encouraging smooth decision boundaries:

-where $L(Z(x;\theta),y))$ is original loss in (\ref{eq:adv_train}) and $\Delta L(x,x',y;\theta)$ is a regularization term.
-The first term in (\ref{eq:TRADES}) maximizes model output distribution between natural data and its corresponding label.
-The second term encourages the output distribution to be smooth and pushes the decision boundary away from given examples.
-ALP \cite{kannan2018adversarial} also firstly suggested adding $L2$ penalty on output probability as $\Delta L$ and the follow-up works \cite{pmlr-v97-zhang19p, wang2019improving} have showed the robustness can be improved significant if KL divergence (KLD) is used for the regularization loss.
-The major benefit of KLD loss is label-free.
-Recent works showed KLD can be used to improve the robustness with extra unlabeled data \cite{uesato2019labels,carmon2019unlabeled,gowal2020uncovering}.
+where $L(Z(x;\theta),y))$ is an ordinary objective and $\Delta L(x,x',y;\theta)$ is usually the KL divergence as a regularization term.
+The first term in (\ref{eq:TRADES}) maximizes the similarity between the output distribution and natural data with its corresponding label, while the second term encourages the output distribution to be smooth and pushes the decision boundary away from adversarial examples.
+The key benefit of KL divergence is that it is label-free, enabling the use of additional unlabeled data for improving robustness \cite{uesato2019labels,carmon2019unlabeled,gowal2020uncovering}.